miekg/access/access.1.md

 # EXAMPLES

-Show the access the *grafana* user has on `file` the masked permissions are equal to the permission as expressed in the group ACL.
+Show the access the *grafana* user has on `file` the masked permissions are equal to the permissions as expressed in the group ACL.

     % access grafana file